yzerlaut/paper/README.md

 Reference are included in the text by a plain text citation style:

 ```
-A landwark study on visual cortex (Hubel and Wiesel, 1962)
+A landwark study on visual cortex (Hubel and Wiesel, 1962), ...
 ```

+The compiled citation will depend on the citation style used.
+- For `finalyz your_paper.txt --citation_style text # default settings`, one gets:
+> A landwark study on visual cortex (Hubel and Wiesel, 1962)

+- For `finalyz your_paper.txt --citation_style number`, one gets:
+> A landwark study on visual cortex [1]

+- For `finalyz your_paper.txt --citation_style exponent_number`
+> A landwark study on visual cortex<sup>1</sup>

-that should point to a bibtex entry in the `References` section:
+All cited references should point to a bibtex entry in the `References` section, e.g.:
 ```
 * References